Human Entitlement Derived From Human Purpose

 The Rights Of Unborn People

 At the very least, we are all obligated to not refuse an unborn infant its right to live.
 Remember, entitlements are things that other people are responsible to allow but not provide for other people.
-Without even discussing the parental obligations of the mother and father, nor the ethical problems every abortionist deals with in choosing to enter into the infant’s shelter, it is clear that the most that we could morally do to bring about an abortion would be to stop taking care of the baby within the womb.
+Without even discussing the parental obligations of the mother and father, nor the ethical problems every abortionist deals with in choosing to enter into the infant’s shelter, it is clear that the most we could morally do to bring about an abortion would be to stop taking care of the baby within the womb.
 The woman may cease to watch what she eats, what she lifts, etc. At the absolute most, this is what we are all permitted to do.
-I don’t have to carry this type of scenario through any further, however, because obviously this is not at all how abortions are carried out today.
+I don’t have to carry this type of scenario through any further, however, because obviously this is not how abortions are carried out.

 Because every unborn infant has a revealed, God-given purpose, he has a right to live and accomplish that purpose.
 Handicaps do not trump this.
 Pain does not trump this.
 The possibility of death does not trump this.
 The context of the pregnancy does not trump this.
 The human end provides an ethical principle that destroys the so called “logic” behind abortion.
 To state it negatively: no one has a right to take away an unborn infant’s opportunity to accomplish the revealed purpose for which God put them on earth.